makichiis/LearnOpenGL-Project-Template/README.md

 versions of the dependencies are used in this lab, some of the things done in this exercise will differ from LearnOpenGL.
 They will be documented here.

+# Rationale
+When I first got into C++ and OpenGL programming, I struggled a lot with understanding the various build systems often used in the development space.
+I spent a long time trying to grasp how any of the build tools work, especially because I'm not the type of person to be comfortable with using things I don't have the slightest clue about (this is why I specifically avoided Visual Studio for the longest time, and find little use for it outside of it's robust debugging system, anyway).

+I found myself spending
+more time trying to work with tools I hardly understood rather than actually learning things, and it doesn't help that CMake was very difficult to learn from guides alone, without already having experience using it, or a tool like it.

+I want this project to serve as a stepping stone for people in the same position that I was when I first started learning C++ and computer graphics on my own, especially if said people want to truly understand the toolchains they will rely on in the long-term.

 # Requirements
 * GCC (I recommend downloading the w64devkit from GitHub)
 * CMake